 The study sought to assess the employment status and unemployment duration of the graduates, identified the factors that hinder the employability of the graduates and the challenges that require attention prior to graduation of students and made suggestions for improvement.
 The graduates have been contacted for feedback on their employment status and unemployment duration.
 The factors that hinder their employability and elements that could be improved by the Department to significantly increase the employability of the graduates have been identified.
 This study has also highlighted the key challenges that require attention prior to graduation of students and suggestions have been provided for improvement.
+The employment status of the graduates was about 84%, out of which about 47% have secured permanent employment, 32% were employed by the 'Nation Builders Corps' (NABCO) while 14% and 7% had secured contract and temporary employment respectively.
+The duration of unemployment was about 29%, 41% and 19% for one, two and three years after their national service respectively.
+The main factor hindering employability of the graduates was inadequate practical skills since more attention was given to theory at the expense of practical work.
+The main challenge which requires attention prior to graduation of students was the lack of job-seeking skills.
 Although the employment status and duration of unemployment of the graduates were encouraging, their employability is principally hindered by inadequate practical skills and lack of job-seeking skills.
 The Department should focus more on the practical aspect of the Program by increasing practical hours, advising the students to take the practical work seriously and partner with industry to pave the way for more internships opportunities and industrial tours to enable the students to acquire adequate practical skills before graduation.
 The ratio of Theory Hours to Practical Hours should be 40%: 60% and to avert the situation where more attention was given to the theory at the expense of the practical work, the practical component of the courses should be dissociated from the theory and given separate credit hours as in Automobile Workshop Practice which is purely practical course offered by the Automobile option for 2 years starting from semester 3 to semester 6.
 The department should involve industrial experts in the curricula development and review to ensure that the curricula that are relevant to industry needs were developed to ensure that the skills possessed by graduates from the Department meet the needs of industry.
 Industry experts should also be invited to play active roles in the delivery of the curricula through practical activities, workshops and seminars.
 The Department should also organise seminars on job acquisition processes such as curriculum vitae writing skills, how to locate job vacancies and interview skills prior to graduation of the students.
 Although entrepreneurship is a course in the HND Mechanical Engineering curriculum, its contents should be widened to include soft skills which would develop the behaviour and attitude of the graduates as well as their job-seeking skills.
 The findings of this study should serve as a wakeup call to the Department to review and restructure the existing and future Programs especially, as the Department prepares to run 4-year Programs in Bachelor of Technology in Mechanical Engineering.
 Further study should be conducted on the special skills employers in Ghana consider before employing fresh mechanical engineering graduates and the level of employers' satisfaction with the competencies possessed by these fresh graduates they employed.
 Also, a study should be conducted on perceptions of employers about engineering graduates from Technical Universities in Ghana and the best way that the universities can engage with industry.